charlesneimog/pd4web/Documentation/en/patch/problems.md

 If you run a big patch with a small memory size you will get one error like this:

 ```
+Aborted(Cannot enlarge memory arrays to size 134225920 bytes (OOM).
 ```

-This means that you need to use a higher number for memory and recompile your patch.
+If you see this, you need to increase the memory size.
+You can do this in the `pd4web` configuration file.

 ### Compilation problems